 - 1. Public Works has completed the Final Los Angeles River Master Plan Update (LARMP) and prepared a California Environmental Quality Act (CEQA) Final Program Environmental Impact Report (PEIR), which were posted online on May 17 and May 23, 2022, respectively.
 The Final LARMP and PEIR were adopted by the Board on June 14, 2022. - 2.
 In late 2019, the LACFCD entered into a public-private partnership agreement with The Ocean Cleanup (TOC), a Dutch nonprofit organization, to deploy a trash Interceptor at the mouth of Ballona Creek to enhance ongoing efforts to prevent debris and trash from entering the ocean.
 Public Works has completed the design for the anchoring system and has secured permits from the Coastal Commission, the US Army Corps of Engineers, and the Regional Board.
-Securing an assembly/staging area and interim storage for the Interceptor is being coordinated with the Los Angeles County Department of Beaches & Harbors and TOC.
+Securing an assembly/staging area and interim storage for the Inceptor is being coordinated with the Los Angeles County Department of Beaches & Harbors and TOC.
 On April 5, 2022, the Board authorized Public Works to remodel and reinforce Ballona Creek with the mooring system for the Interceptor using a Board-approved Job Order Contract.
-Construction of the moorings is scheduled for July 2022 and deployment is anticipated by October 2022.
-TOC is planning to deliver the interceptor by late July 2022. - 3.
-Public Works has advertised and will be completing the following regional stormwater capture projects:
+The Interceptor was delivered in late June 2022 and is being stored at the US Coast Guard base in San Pedro.
+Construction of the moorings commenced in mid-July 2022.
+TOC hosted a site visit for Supervisorial District 2 on September 2, 2022.
+Public Works used the Community Outreach Vehicle to host pop-up events on September 17 and 24 to engage and promote community awareness and knowledge of stormwater pollution and promote changes in public behavior.
+The official launch, community, and media event for the Interceptor was hosted by Supervisor Mitchell in mid-October 2022.

-- Adventure Park Multi-Benefit Stormwater Capture Project advertised on May 31, 2022 - Walnut Park Pocket Park Development and Stormwater Construction Projects Board Letter approved on May 17, 2022 - Ladera Park Stormwater Improvements Project to be completed July 2022 - Gates Canyon Park Stormwater Improvements Project to be completed July 2022
+- 3. Public Works has advertised and will be completing the following regional stormwater capture projects: - Adventure Park Multi-Benefit Stormwater Capture Project advertised on June 30, 2022. - Walnut Park Pocket Park Development and Stormwater Construction Projects Board Letter approved on May 17, 2022.
+Construction is scheduled to begin in fall 2022. - Ladera Park Stormwater Improvements Project substantially completed September 2022. - Gates Canyon Park Stormwater Improvements Project substantially completed September 2022.